 Refrain from giving any candies or foods that contain refined sugar at any cost.

-If it is not a fruit, vegetable, or meat from an animal, you should not give it to your pond turtle to eat.
+If it is not fruit, vegetable, or meat from an animal, do not give it to your pond turtle.
 This is the rule of thumb for feeding turtles.

-This guideline should be followed very carefully if you often give your pond turtle meals that are intended for humans.
+This guideline should be followed very carefully if you often feed your pond turtle meals intended for humans.

-Also, make sure you don’t give them any bread or dairy products since their bodies can not produce the enzymes necessary to digest these foods.
-Additionally, stay away from meals that are too sweet or salty.
+Also, avoid giving them bread or dairy products, as their bodies can not produce the enzymes necessary to digest these foods.
+Additionally, avoid meals that are too sweet or salty.

 How To Feed Your Turtles In A Pond?

 There is a specific method for feeding turtles.
-You are required to wash your hands with water that is a comfortable temperature.
-Please don’t use any form of soap at all.
+You are required to wash your hands with water at a comfortable temperature.
+Please don’t use any form of soap.

-The most essential step is to place the food for the turtles in the water of the pond itself.
-It is better to serve them while they’re immersed in the water of the pond since this makes the digestive process of their food much easier.
+The most essential step is to place the turtles’ food in the pond’s water.
+It is better to serve them while they’re immersed in the water since this makes the digestive process of their food much easier.

-It is best not to feed them when they are wandering about on the land since doing so raises the possibility that they may choke as well as cause difficulties in the digestive process.
+It is best not to feed them when they are wandering about on the land since doing so may cause them to choke and cause difficulties in their digestive process.

 What Is The Schedule For Feeding Turtles?